mavenraven/validations/README.markdown

 This will enforce all of our invariants, but there's a problem.
 If any of our validations fail, then we only get the results of the failure of first validation.
 If firstName and lastName are both empty, we'd like to know that the validation logic failed for both.
-Also, if we use the pattern of exposing only the smart constructor (user, and keeping the data Constructor (User) hidden, then a User record can only be used in contexts where all the invariants must always be held, which can be inflexible.
+Also, if we use the pattern of exposing only the smart constructor (user), and keeping the data constructor (User) hidden, then a User record can only be used in contexts where all the invariants must always be held, which can be inflexible.